FujiNetWIFI/fujinet-apps/apod/README.md

 - `[D]` - Low resolution 4,096 color (via flickering; "ColorView" mode)

 Once the image appears, press `[Esc]` to return to the menu.

+When viewing a ColorView image, you can press `[R]`, `[G]`, or `[B]` to adjust the Atari color palette hue that's used for the red, green, and blue components of the image, respectively.
+Press those keys with `[Shift]` held down to adjust the hue in the opposite direction.

+The default hues are as follows (decimal values shown):

+- Red: 3 ("red-orange")
+- Green: 12 ("green")
+- Blue: 10 ("turquoise")

+Press `[X]` to reset the hues to their defaults.
+The hue settings are shown (in decimal) on the menu.

 ### Samples
 Press keys `[1]` through `[4]` to fetch a static sample image